 The new CPG must have an initial meeting and complete a registration form.

-After a Scottish Parliament election, a previous CPG can re-register again.
-This must be done within 90 days of the first meeting of Parliament after the election.
+After a Scottish Parliament election, in certain circumstances a previous CPG can re-register again.
+This must be done within 120 days of the first meeting of Parliament after the election.

-A CPG which wants to re-register must hold an initial meeting and elect office-bearers.
+A CPG which wants to re-register must hold an initial meeting and elect office-bearers and must provide the Standards Clerks with 10 calendar days notice of this meeting.
 The convener must then submit a registration form to the SPPA clerks.

 The name and purpose of the CPG must be the same as in the previous session.